 “Bringing back animal abuse”

 Yet bringing back the choke chain, the prong collar, and the shock collar are bringing back animal abuse.
 The pretexts for using them differ little from the pretexts of abusive parents and spouses that their violence is for the good of their victims.
 If a dog can be saved, it can be done without violence.
 If violence is needed, the dog is not salvageable.

 “The lessons contained in this book are not the only way to train,” Cabral offers, “nor are they recommended to the average pet owner.
 They are geared to work with the shelter dogs who desperately need the extra attention, care and guidance to save their lives and give them a chance at a loving forever home.
 Although some of the lessons may seem rough or abrupt, I feel they are not as abrupt as forcing dogs to linger in the [shelter] environment or be killed.”

-Cabral believes it is okay to use training methods that the humane community has taught against using for 50 years to enable a dog to pass behavioral screening, which may not accurately predict anything about how the dog will behave in the real world.
+Cabral believes it is okay to use training methods that the humane community has taught for decades against using, to enable a dog to pass behavioral screening, which nonetheless may not accurately predict anything about how the dog will behave in the real world.

 ––Alexandra Semyonova [with Merritt Clifton]